 *For further information please contact our admissions team at email@example.com.

 Jay is a Lecturer for Regenerative Economics.
-He is a co-founder of the Totnes REconomy Project, an associate lecturer in economics at Plymouth University as well as a regular teacher on our postrgraduate economics programmes.
+He is also a co-founder of the Totnes REconomy Project, and associate lecturer in economics at Plymouth University.

 Before moving to the UK Jay was based in Silicon Valley in the US as an entrepreneur and consultant in the ‘green business movement’.
 He holds an MBA from the Middlebury Institute of International Studies and a BA in Philosophy from San Jose State University.
 He’s also a fellow of the Royal Society of Arts.